Prior-based Noisy Text Data Filtering: Fast and Strong Alternative For Perplexity: Experiment on downstream task

 We use the GPT-2 architecture for pretraining, with large (1.5B) and small (137M) size models, using 8 GPUs (RTX A5000).
 Following \cite{ankner2024ppl}, we set a max token length of 512, a global batch size 256, and a learning rate 2e-4, and train for 40K global steps (about 6B token duration).
 According to \cite{ankner2024ppl}, the relative performance trends observed at 40K steps are maintained in later training steps.

 As our study requires a significant amount of resources for pre-training across multiple baselines, we carefully adopted settings and observations from recent representative works to ensure experimental rigor under limited resources.
-For example, \cite{xie2023dsir, ankner2024ppl, li2024datacomp} empirically shows that DSIR and PPL-based filtering mostly perform better than other rule-based (e.g., filtering based on character length, inclusion of certain words, and the ratio of English content) and model-based (e.g., FastText, memorization score, classifier on LM embeddings) methods.
-We therefore regard DSIR and PPL-based filtering as representing the most advanced methods to date.
-Further explanation is in \autoref{app:related} and \autoref{app:justification}.
+We explain how our baseline lineup comprehensively covers the major streams of previous works in \autoref{sec:baseline_justification}.
+We also provide justification of our experimental scale (e.g., training token duration, model size) in \autoref{app:justification}.

 \textbf{Benchmark and evaluation setup \ \ } The types and settings of downstream tasks follow those used in the \cite{ankner2024ppl}, based on the MosaicML evaluation gauntlet \citep{gauntlet-mosaicml}.
 Gauntlet includes tasks designed to assess five core capabilities: world knowledge, common sense reasoning, language understanding, symbolic problem solving, and reading comprehension.
 We normalize the accuracy of the individual task as $a_n=\frac{a_m-a_r}{1-a_r}$, where $a_m$ is the accuracy of the model and $a_r$ is the expected accuracy of random guessing.
 We report the average normalized accuracy for each task, task category, and the average across all categories.
 Since some tasks are not proper for 1.5B models, we exclude benchmarks with average $a_n$ of baselines under 0.001.
 This results in a total of 20 benchmarks (details in \autoref{app:bench})